-The UCreate Studio is a standalone technology that outputs high-quality video and audio that is ready to be uploaded and shared on online media platforms and tools in the USask Learning Technology Ecosystem.
-The UCreate Studio specializes in formalized presentations for lecture capture and research mobilization, demonstrations, interviews and announcements for communications Users are able to show PowerPoint presentations and images during the recording, but the studio also accommodates an interview style set for your recordings and other set-up options.
-Discuss your ideas with Media Production by emailing media production@usask.ca today.
+The UCreate Studio is a standalone technology that outputs high-quality video and audio that is ready to be uploaded and shared on online media platforms and tools in the USask Technology Ecosystem.
+Learning The UCreate Studio specializes in formalized presentations for lecture capture and mobilization. demonstrations. interviews announcements for communications Users are able to show PowerPoint presentations and images during the recording, but the studio also accommodates an interview style set for your recordings and other set-up options.
+Discuss your ideas with Media Production by emailing media_production@usask.ca today.